Vendor management systems: Best software options in 2025

 2. Precoro

 Precoro promises to provide cost-effective and easy-to-use procurement solutions to help companies reduce administrative headaches, lower costs, and increase productivity.
-Precoro’s features include purchases requests, approval workflows, budget management, and inventory.
+Precoro’s features include purchase requests, approval workflows, budget management, and inventory.

 3. SAP Fieldglass